-A.3.2.5 Use of Obsolete or Hidden APIs or Protocols
+A.3.2.5 Use of APIs/Protocols with known vulnerabilities or diagnostic APIs

-The goal of this attack is to use a deprecated or undocumented interface to inject malicious code or extract confidential data into or out of a TEE whose recommended interfaces are well-protected.
-The attack vector may be, for example, a legacy communication protocol relying on an insecure cryptographic algorithm or protocol, or a proprietary API which has not been kept up-to-date with security fixes in the standard API.
+The goal of this attack is to use a deprecated or undocumented interface to inject malicious code or to extract confidential data into or out of a TEE.
+The attack vector may be, for example, a legacy communication protocol relying on an insecure cryptographic algorithm, or a proprietary API which has not been kept up-to-date with regard to security fixes.

-It is expected that a vulnerability would be discovered through inspection of existing applications that use undocumented functionality.
+It is expected that a vulnerability would be discovered in a proprietary API or through inspection of existing applications that use undocumented functionality.
 Once a potential vulnerability has been identified, the attacker still has to find a way to exploit it.
-In this quotation, we assume that it will take about one month for the vulnerable interface to be noticed, and the attacker has access to debugging equipment that enables him to locate an actual vulnerability and to design an exploit for it within a month.
+Typical requirements for the identification phase include access to debugging equipment that allows to locate an actual vulnerability and ability to design an exploit for it.